Code-Institute-Submissions/PP5-Synergy/TESTING.md

 The responsiveness was checked manually by using devtools (Chrome) throughout the whole development.
 It was also checked with [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb/related?hl=en) Chrome extension.

-Bootstrap 5 library used to handle responsive mobile first approach.
+Primeflex library used to handle responsive mobile first approach.

 - [Responsive Report](documentation/responsive_report.pdf)
 ---